Britain's best family-friendly beaches

 From puffin spotting and surf schools, to kite-flying and tide-filled paddling pools, here is our pick of the best family-friendly beaches in the UK.

-There's nothing that says summer in the UK like a trip to the seaside, and with so many child-friendly activities, it's a perfect place for the whole family to take a break.
+There's nothing that says summer in the UK like a trip to the seaside, and with so many child-friendly activities, it's a perfect place for the whole family to enjoy a day out.
 Taking into account safe paddling, rockpooling, cafés, ice-cream parlours and great picnic spots, we've put together some of the best beaches for mums, dads, grandparents and kids alike.

-Here is our guide to the UK's best family friendly beaches, including facilities and how to get there.
+Whether you’re after a sprawling sandy bay for beach games or guaranteed waves for surfing or body-boarding and lifeguarded beaches for safe swimming and paddling, here is our guide to the UK's best family-friendly beaches, including facilities and how to get there.

 UK's best family friendly beaches